QSL Squasher: A Fast Quasi-Separatrix Layer Map Calculator: Illustrative examples

 In Fig.\,\ref{TDslices}, we have shown horizontal slices through the FR at 3 different heights (first three columns), as well as vertical slices through the flux rope (fourth column).
 The three rows in the figure correspond to: a QSL map, quantified by the squashing factor, $Q$; a map of the field-line length(FLL); as well as a FLEDGE map, quantified by the gradient magnitude from a Sobel filter applied to the FLL map.

 The height of the sections in the first column ($z=0.01$) is taken below the peak of the HFT, so that the QSLs have a 2J shape with the J's facing away from each other \citep[for a cartoon illustration see Fig.\,8 of][]{Savcheva12a, TD99}.
 For the chosen value of flux rope twist, the horizontal maps display QSL hooks that are almost closed on each other.
-The effect of twist on the hooks is discussed in detail by \cite{Savcheva12b} and \cite{Zhao16}.
+The effect of twist on the hooks was first discussed in detail by \cite{Demoulin96b}, in particular how the flux-rope binding QSL wraps on itseld as the twist increases, and later was shown in observed fields by \cite{Savcheva12b} and \cite{Zhao16}.

 The second column ($z=0.97$) shows a single S-shaped QSL because the cut passes through the HFT \citep[see Fig.\,8][]{Savcheva12a}.
 The third column ($z=2$) shows the QSL that encircles the flux rope when the cut is taken above the HFT.
 The curve is almost closed due to the large amount of twist in the rope.
 The vertical section clearly shows the HFT under the flux rope core as the location where the QSLs that wraps around the flux rope intersects with itself.